mo9is/Food-Delivery-App/README.md

 # Food-Delivery-App

-This is a sample project for a food devlivery app which is completely developed in SwiftUI, uses Combine to fetch data and uses MVVM architecture.
+This is a sample project for a food devlivery app which is completely developed in SwiftUI, uses Combine to fetch data and MVVM architecture.

 Please feel free to share any feedback.
 Keep learning :)

+Screenshots -

 ![Simulator Screenshot - iPhone 16 - 2025-02-03 at 01 34 09](https://github.com/user-attachments/assets/312c3b12-6a5b-4cda-b61c-86f4a0b79587)